miguelinux314/battl3ship/README.md

 ![Screenshot](https://github.com/miguelinux314/battl3ship/raw/master/doc/shots_screenshot.png "Battl3ship")

-The first player sinking all of their opponent's ships wins!
+The first player to sink all of their opponent's ships wins!

 ## Rules and Help
 * The **goal** of the game is to sink all your opponent's ships.